 Japan's Honda Motor third-quarter profit drops 40 percent on discounting, quality costs

-Honda Motor Co Ltd on Friday reported a 40.2 percent drop in third-quarter operating profit despite posting higher vehicle sales during the period, missing market expectations.

-TOKYO: Honda Motor Co Ltd on Friday reported a 40.2 percent drop in third-quarter operating profit, missing market expectations due to higher discounting and quality-related costs.
+TOKYO: Honda Motor on Friday (Feb 1) reported a 40.2 per cent drop in third-quarter operating profit, missing market expectations due to higher discounting and quality-related costs.

-The result compared with the 208.8 billion yen median of 10 analyst estimates compiled by Refinitiv.
+The result compared with the ¥208.8 billion median of 10 analyst estimates compiled by Refinitiv.

-Honda kept its full-year profit forecast at 790 billion yen, though it now assumes the domestic currency will trade around 111 yen to the U.S. dollar through March 31, from a previous forecast for 110 yen.
+Honda kept its full-year profit forecast at ¥790 billion, though it now assumes the domestic currency will trade around ¥111 to the US dollar through Mar 31, from a previous forecast for ¥110.

 The weaker profit comes as Honda faces easing global demand for cars and the possibility of a new trade deal between Japan and the United States, while investing heavily in self-driving and low-emission vehicle technology to keep pace with rivals.